jonbertelsen/json_api_dto_demo/README.md

 4. Update your info in some way.
 5. Pay attention to the http-headers.

-## Exercise 4: Run more test-api calls
+## Exercise 5: Run more test-api calls
 We will use this [Weather API](https://vejr.eu/pages/api-documentation) in this exercise.
 Check the documentation.

 1. Try to find the weather in `Ringsted` by entering the correct api-url in your browser.
-2. Open the `weather.http` file in the resources folder.
+2. Open the `weather.http` file in the `resources` folder.
 3. Run the api call there.

-## Exercise 4: Fetch API data in Java
+## Exercise 6: Fetch API data in Java

 1. Check the Main class and run the main methods.
 Notice what is happening, and how the fetched JSON string is converted to a DTO.
-2.

-- Run the main method in Main to fetch weather data and print out in various formats
-- Notice how the fetched string with JSON is converted with GSON to a WeatherDTO

 ## API links